nearspacelabs/stac-client-python/README.md

 #### Environment Variables
 There are a few environment variables that the stac-client-python library relies on for accessing the STAC service:

-- `STAC_SERVICE`, the address of the STAC service you connect to (defaults to "eap.nearspacelabs.net:9090")
-- `NSL_ID` and `NSL_SECRET`, if you're downloading Near Space Labs data you'll need credentials
+- `NSL_ID` and `NSL_SECRET`, if you're downloading Near Space Labs data you'll need credentials.
-- `GOOGLE_APPLICATION_CREDENTIALS`, if you're downloading open data hosted on Google Cloud
+- `STAC_SERVICE`, (not required) If left unset it defaults to defaults to "eap.nearspacelabs.net:9090".
+This is the address of the STAC metadata service.

 #### Running Included Jupyter Notebooks
 If you are using a virtual environment, but the jupyter you use is outside that virtual env, then you'll have to add your virtual environment to jupyter using something like `python -m ipykernel install --user --name=myenv` (more [here](https://janakiev.com/blog/jupyter-virtual-envs/)).
 Your best python life is no packages installed globally and always living virtual environment to virtual environment.